USC Trojans Hosting Busy Transfer Portal Recruiting Weekend: Keionte Scott, Sam Phillips

 USC will be hosting a trio of defensive lineman this weekend, Jeffrey M’Ba from Auburn, Jimmori Robinson from UTSA and Mi’Quise Humphrey-Grace.
 Trojans defensive line coach Eric Henderson has been busy over the last month.
 USC signed five-star Edna Karr (LA) defensive lineman Jahkeem Stewart over LSU and Oregon in the 2025 recruiting cycle.
 They also landed defensive lineman Keeshawn Silver from Kentucky and Jamaal Jarrett from Georgia via the portal.

 Former Purdue offensive lineman DJ Wingfield is also taking advantage of the JUCO ruling.
-Winfield played his high school football at nearby Redond Union (CA), less than 20 miles from campus and could look to return home for his final season of eligibility.
+Winfield played his high school football at nearby Redondo Union (CA), less than 20 miles from campus, and could look to return home for his final season of eligibility.
 Former Chattanooga receiver Sam Philips is also making the trip out west.

 USC has missed out on several receivers in the portal.
 Former Idaho receivers Jordan Dwyer and Mark Hamper took official visits to USC but signed with TCU and Wisconsin respectively.
 Purdue's Jaron Tibbs canceled his trip to Los Angeles after signing with Kansas State and former Tulsa receiver Joseph Williams signed with Colorado after spending three days on USC's campus in early December.